Wellesley College Digital Repository Policy

 The Wellesley College Digital Scholarship and Archive (DSA) is an institutional repository administered by Library and Technology Services (LTS) using the Digital Commons hosted, web-based platform.
 The goal of this service is to provide a place to collect, manage, preserve, and facilitate access to the College's scholarly output, unique research holdings, special collections, and archival records.

 The guidelines outlined in this policy are intended to ensure that items submitted to the DSA comply with copyright, and that the digital content stored there remains both viable and accessible.

 All members of the Wellesley College community, including faculty, staff and students, who wish to to contribute content to the DSA must comply with this policy.

 The DSA is administered by LTS staff.
 Responsibility for building and maintaining individual collections within the DSA may be distributed among other Wellesley College faculty and staff as appropriate.
 In such cases LTS will provide training and support for these activities.

 The DSA is designed to capture the intellectual output of Wellesley College and, as such, all members of the College community may contribute to it, including faculty, staff, and students with facutly sponsorship.
 These contributors may also request creation of new Communities within the DSA.
 Communities are groups with common interests, such as Departments, Institutes, Centers, etc.

 5.3 Content Types

 All content representing the intellectual output or unique holdings of the College will be eligible for inclusion in the DSA.

 5.4 File Formats

 A broad array of file formats is accepted by the DSA, including text, data, images, audio, and video files.
 In some cases objects may be excluded due to file type or size.
 LTS recommends that, whenever possible, content be submitted in file formats that can be read by a screen reader (such as Microsoft Word, text files, and some PDF files; alt and longdesc attributes for images and graphical elements; and captioning for videos to name a few).
-For additional information contributors should contact LTS or Wellesley College Disability Services.
+For additional information contributors should contact LTS or Wellesley College Accessibility and Disability Resources.